This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for HF

 - Medicines may be needed to help regulate your heart rhythm.
 You may also need medicines to lower your blood pressure, and to get rid of extra fluids.

 - Oxygen may help you breathe easier if your oxygen level is lower than normal.
 A CPAP machine may be used to keep your airway open while you sleep.

 - Surgery can be done to implant a pacemaker in your chest to regulate your heart rhythm.
 Other types of surgery can open blocked heart vessels, replace a damaged heart valve, or remove scar tissue.

 - Check your blood pressure and heart rate every day.
 Ask for more information about how to measure your blood pressure and heart rate correctly.
 Ask what these numbers should be for you.
-Check your blood sugar as directed if you have diabetes.
-You will have fewer symptoms if you manage other health conditions such as high blood pressure, COPD, or diabetes.

-Follow up with your healthcare provider as directed:
+Follow up with your healthcare provider or cardiologist within 2 weeks or as directed:

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.